CivicActions/markdown-scratch/develop/docs/workflow.md

 If a developer wants to do work on a ticket RD-1234 which requires a new chicken dance feature, the git process this developer will go through might look something like this:

 1. **Open ticket.** At the beginning of a ticket, Engineer opens ticket RD-1234 and assigns it to themself
-2. **Update develop branch.** The engineer updates their local *develop* branch with the latest code from *prime/develop*.
+2. **Update develop branch.** The engineer updates their local *develop* branch with the latest code from *upstream/develop*.
 ```
 git checkout develop
-git pull --rebase prime develop
+git pull --rebase upstream develop
 ```
 3. **Create new feature branch.** Engineer creates a new feature branch to work in using the ticket ID as the branch name.
 ```